antoniomartinezzz/Graphs-Homework/README.md

 tar zxvf cora.tgz

-Finally, you must specify the path to the dataset in the config.json file inside `src/`
+Finally, you must specify the path to the dataset in the `config.json` file inside the `src` directory.

 ## Part 3: Implementation